Last Updated on June 9, 2024 by Soumya

 Getting around Charleston

-The best part about this Charleston one day itinerary is that you can literally walk to all the places that I have listed here.
-Only time when you need a car is if you decide to go to Fort Sumter and need to travel to the ferry boarding points.
-Or if it is too hot to walk around.
+The best part about this Charleston one-day itinerary is that you can literally walk to all the places that I have listed here.
+The only time you need a car is if you decide to go to Fort Sumter and need to travel to the ferry boarding points or if it is too hot to walk around.
 Click here to rent a car.